As if we don’t have enough to worry about during menopause – mood swings, hot flashes, night sweats, fatigue – add joint pain to the list.

 Joint pain is made worse by dehydration, so drinking more water can help.
 Add lemon, cucumber, or a couple of raspberries for added flavor if you don’t like plain water.
 Up to 80% of cartilage is water, so hydration is a significant factor in cushioning between bones.

 A strong body helps protect bone density and build muscle.
-Increasing body strength and improving posture contribute to less muscle and joint pain as well as improves flexibility.
+Increasing body strength and improving posture contribute to less muscle and joint pain as well as improved flexibility.
 Pilates, yoga, and lifting weights are great ways to strengthen muscles around the joints, providing more stability and less risk of injury.
 A strong core also helps take the pressure off the knees and ankles.

 If you elect to seek pain relief using hot or cold methods, the type you use will depend on what works best for you and your personal preference.
 Ice helps reduce inflammation and swelling and can numb the pain.
 Heat loosens the muscles and increases circulation, and it also improves the flexibility of tendons and ligaments, which can ease joint pain.